WhatsCookin/WhatToCook/README.md

 #iOS App - *What2Cook*

-**What2Cook** Created by ORG WhatsCookin is a iOS app that allows users to quickly view, rate, and share recipes with each other.
-Users can also use our “What’s In My Fridge” feature to discover recipes using only ingredients that they have in their fridge.
+**What2Cook** Created by ORG WhatsCookin an iOS app that allows users to quickly view, recipes and start cooking!
+With Voice Command and text to speech to help read out instructions while cooking, anyone can use.
+Users can also use our “What’s In My Fridge” feature to discover recipes using only ingredients that they have in their fridge!

 ## User Stories